Significance Of The Messiah In Bible Prophecy

 Within Islamic eschatology, the figure of the Mahdi holds a striking resemblance to the concept of the Messiah in Bible prophecy.
 The Mahdi is believed to be the guided one, chosen by Allah to restore justice, establish divine rule, and prepare the world for the return of Jesus Christ.

-See also Meaning of Gog and Magog in Bible Prophecy
+See also The Significance of Gog and Magog in the Quran

 Comparison of the Messiah and Mahdi